flyteorg/flyte/flytectl/docs/source/gen/flytectl_create_execution.rst

   -h, --help                     help for execution
       --iamRoleARN string        iam role ARN AuthRole for launching execution.
       --kubeServiceAcct string   kubernetes service account AuthRole for launching execution.
+      --recover string           execution id to be recreated from the last known failure point.
       --relaunch string          execution id to be relaunched.
       --targetDomain string      project where execution needs to be created.If not specified configured domain would be used.
       --targetProject string     project where execution needs to be created.If not specified configured project would be used.